 Outputs of feature extraction block are flattened and fed to the fully connected layers whose output channel is the number of class.
 The fully connected layers is followed by 1-D Batch-Normalization layer and a softmax activation function.
 In general, the classification layer can be defined as

 where $a$ is the input of the fully connected layer, and $W$ and $b$ are the weights and bias of the fully connected layer, respectively.
-BN(·) is the 1-D Batch-Normalization layer. $p$ is the $C$-dimensional vector which represents the probability that a sample belong the $c^{th}$ class.
+BN($\cdot$) is the 1-D Batch-Normalization layer. $p$ is the $C$-dimensional vector which represents the probability that a sample belongs to the $c^{th}$ class.